kenanpelit/OpenLDAP-User-Automation-Scripts/README.md

-These are scripts I used to add and delete OpenLDAP accounts.
+These are scripts I used to add and delete OpenLDAP/Kerberos accounts.
 Not for anything beyond causal use. :)

 ## addldapgroup.sh

-add the group
+add the ldap group

 #### Usage: